Isreal-ogbu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-script to check for alphabet with a return statement script to print sign of numbers scripts to compute absolute value of an integer
+script to check for alphabet with a return statement script to print sign of numbers scripts to compute absolute value of an integer scripts to printing last digit of a number